 top of page

 Our sanctuary is peaceful and we keep our visitor groups small.
-You will enjoy an incredible experience - feeding our elephants respectfully, walking with, learning about, and observing as they roam, bathe, socialise and play.
-Every tour ends with a delicious Thai vegetarian / vegan buffet at our Forest Restaurant overlooking the ponds where the elephants cool off and throw mud over themselves in our free-roaming area.
+You will enjoy an unforgettable experience - feeding our elephants respectfully, learning about, and observing as they roam, bathe, socialise and play freely.
+Each tour finishes with a delicious Thai vegetarian / vegan buffet at our Forest Restaurant overlooking the ponds where the elephants cool off and throw mud over themselves in our free-roaming area.

-We look forward to welcoming you into the magical world we have created for these beautiful endangered animals that we are dedicated to protecting.
+We look forward to welcoming you into the beautiful world we have created for these magnificent animals we are dedicated to protecting.

 Visit our beautiful elephant reserve in Chalong,